nod3man/sd-chkhashboot/README.md

 * Rebuild the init image:
   ~~~
-  sudo mkinitcpio -p linux
+  sudo mkinitcpio -P
   ~~~

 Threat model
 ============

-**sd-chkcryptoboot can protect against *some* physical attacks, but doesn't claim to catch all possible attacks.
+**sd-chkcryptoboot-uefi can protect against *some* physical attacks, but doesn't claim to catch all possible attacks.
 EFI backdoors, or clever hardware keylogging is still possible, among others.**